 WORSHIP & TEACHING

 All of our worship and teaching centers around Jesus and His work for us.
 This is called the Gospel (ancient Greek for ‘good news’).
-As a church, we never want to assume that everyone knows the Gospel, or to think that the Gospel is a known commodity.
+As a church, we never want to assume that everyone knows the Gospel.
 Because of this, we proclaim it in our music, prayers, preaching, and celebration of the Lord’s Supper.
 Worship is not about what we can do for God.
 Rather, it is about what He has done and is doing for us.
 We are reminded of this in John 3:17: “For God did not send his Son [Jesus] into the world to condemn the world, but in order that the world might be saved through him.”
-All that we do reflects the Gospel.
+All that we do seeks to reflect the Gospel.

 At Narrative Church, we follow a modern liturgy.
 This simply means that our church services follow a pattern of songs, prayers, and Scripture readings, as well as a sermon and the Lord’s Supper.
 If you would like to know more about what this means, please feel free to email Pastor Ted at firstname.lastname@example.org.

 Narrative Church gathers every Sunday morning in the cafeteria at Hopewell Middle School.
 Worship starts at 10am but please feel free to show up around 9:40 to grab some pour over coffee!
 Follow the white Narrative signs past Union Hill Elementary (blue roof) and park in the west parking lot of Hopewell Middle School (it’s the building with the dark red roof).